 You can buy inexpensive vegan food almost anywhere: supermarkets, natural food stores, farmers’ markets, and even Walmart.

 Apart from gourmet specialty items, nearly any grocery item you buy will be vastly cheaper than restaurant food.
-Let’s now look at some low-priced healthy staples that belong in your diet.
+Let’s now look at some low-cost healthy staples that belong in your diet.

 All vegetables are of course vegan, and most are inexpensive.
 But they do vary considerably in price.
 The lowest-cost choices include:

 Potatoes: This is the world’s cheapest vegetable.
 Russets are the most popular variety for baking, and red potatoes are superb for stir-fries and any fried potato dish.
-One of the most satisfying breakfast items is homefries: coarsely-chopped peeled potatoes fried in oil until golden, usually seasoned with garlic and ground pepper.
+One of the most satisfying breakfast items is home fries: coarsely-chopped peeled potatoes fried in oil until golden, usually seasoned with garlic and ground pepper and maybe some rosemary.

 Cabbage: Nearly as cheap as potatoes.
 Unlike potatoes, cabbage is extremely nutrient-dense.
-What’s more, regular purple or green cabbage heads that come in tight balls will stay fresh in an airtight bag in your refrigerator for a couple months.
+What’s more, regular purple, red, or green cabbage heads that grow in tight balls will stay fresh in an airtight bag in your refrigerator for a couple months.
 Other cruciferous vegetables like broccoli and cauliflower cost triple the price but hardly last a week.
-Cabbage is delicious in stir-fries and is the key ingredient in coleslaw.
+Cabbage is delicious in stir-fries and is the main ingredient in coleslaw.
 Finely-sliced raw cabbage makes for a colorful and crunchy salad topping.

 Carrots: Loaded with fiber and beta carotene.
 Excellent sliced and added to stir-fries.
 Or scrub thoroughly and cut into sticks and serve alongside hummus.
 Also terrific when grated for salad.

-Onions: Among the cheapest of all vegetables.
-Every variety tastes about the same, aside from sweet vidalia onions.
+Onions: Among the cheapest of all vegetables, the most common varieties are yellow, red, and white.
 Yellow onions are invariably the cheapest.
+Every variety tastes about the same, aside from sweet Vidalia onions.
 Chopped onions browned in skillet are a magnificent addition to any dish from stir-fries to mashed potatoes to spaghetti sauce.

 Leafy greens: Although more expensive than many vegetables, leafy greens are still affordable and they’re incredibly nutritious.
-Check the prices of spinach, collards, kale, and chard and buy whatever is cheapest.
-All of these choices are fantastic chopped and added in the last couple of minutes of cooking your stir-fry.
+Check the prices of spinach, collards, kale, and chard and buy whichever is cheapest.
+All of these choices are fantastic chopped and added in the final two minutes of cooking your stir-fry.
 Pre-washed spinach packed in big cellophane bags sells at an especially good price.
 And frozen spinach is cheap, high quality, and excellent in casseroles.

 No matter where you buy your vegetables, pay attention to the price by weight, and make your purchases accordingly.
 Prices vary dramatically and often for no obvious reason.
 For instance, you might see yellow bell peppers selling for half the price of comparably nice red bell peppers.

 Also remember to seek out produce items that are on sale.
-Most supermarkets discount a few particular produce items every week.
+Supermarkets and natural food stores usually heavily discount a few particular produce items every week.

 Vegetables offer outstanding nutrition and many types are remarkably cheap and easy to prepare.
-Our guide to vegetables offers extensive and helpful coverage.
+My guide to vegetables offers extensive and helpful coverage.

 Let’s now look at some other healthy foods ideal for saving money.

 Beans rank alongside leafy greens as the most nutritious of all vegan foods.
 They come in every size, shape, and color.
 Keeping several kinds of beans in your pantry is one of the easiest ways to add variety to your diet.
-Whether canned or dried, you can easily store beans for a couple years.
+Both canned and dried beans are imperishable and can be stored at least a couple years.

 Dried beans are cheaper than canned and have better texture and flavor.
 Plus, dried beans are actually even cheaper than they appear since they more than double in size and weight during cooking.
 That’s a wonderful contrast to meat, which loses substantial volume and weight when cooked.